- Home

 - Our salary negotiation is carried out on a corporate basis with our trade union, rather than an individual basis.
 All our salary points are published on our intranet and are visible to all our employees.
 The relevant salary points are included in job adverts.

 - We have a structured interview process for all our vacancies, using a competency-based framework focused on our corporate values.
-We also anonymise our applications to guard against any unconscious bias from recruiting managers.

 - There are many training interventions designed to support recruiting line managers, as they’re required to make recruitment decisions based on suitability for the job against the stated job criteria (as opposed to gender or any other protected characteristic).
 These include recruitment training for managers every six months.

 - We continue to operate our family-friendly policies to support individuals who wish to blend family or caring responsibilities with work.
-Our Flexible Working policy makes sure that decisions about the granting of different ways of working (for example compressed hours, or moving to part-time) are based on business needs and not on factors such as gender (or other protected characteristics).
+Our Flexible Working policy makes sure that decisions about the granting of different ways of working (for example, compressed hours or moving to part-time) are based on business needs and not on factors such as gender (or other protected characteristics).
 The uptake of Flexible Working will be monitored and specifically analysed against gender and pay to measure impact.

 - Every employee is managed effectively and fairly through an annual review of performance and target setting, with regular one-to-one meetings throughout the year.
 The performance review has an element of self-assessment, but is focused on a joint, collaborative approach from the manager and employee.
 The performance appraisal process informs pay progression decisions later in the calendar year.